 Use Controlled types and reference counting.

-Ada.16 Wrap-around Error [XYY]
+Ada.16 Arithmetic Wrap-around Error [FIF]

-With the exception of unsafe programming, this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.
+With the exception of unsafe programming, this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types.
+Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

-Ada raises the predefined exception Constraint_Error whenever an attempt is made to increment an integer above its maximum positive value or to decrement an integer below its maximum negative value.
+Ada raises the predefined exception Constraint_Error whenever a wrap-around occurs but, implementations are allowed to refrain from doing so when a correct final value is obtained.
 Operations to shift and rotate numeric values apply only to modular integer types, and always produce values that belong to the type.
 In Ada there is no confusion between logical and arithmetic shifts.

+Ada.17 Using Shift Operations for Multiplication and Division [PIK]

-Ada.17 Sign Extension Error [XZI]
+Ada.18 Sign Extension Error [XZI]